-The Vinnies Men's Crisis Centre (formally known as the Vincentian Centre) is a crisis accommodation, meals and support service for homeless and vulnerable men in Adelaide provided by St Vincent de Paul Society (SA) or Vinnies.
+The Vinnies Men's Crisis Centre (formerly known as the Vincentian Centre) is a crisis accommodation, meals and support service for homeless and vulnerable men in Adelaide provided by St Vincent de Paul Society (SA) or Vinnies.
 Located on the eastern side of Whitmore Square, the centre’s aim is to help up to 47 men with their immediate needs and also support them towards sustainable independent living, in a caring, supportive and respectful way.

 The Vinnies Men's Crisis Centre provides accommodation in single, double or three person rooms, nutritional meals, showers, an introduction to case management and specialised assistance all provided in a safe welcoming environment.

 The Vinnies Men's Crisis Centre is staffed 24 hours a day, 7 days a week, 365 days a year.

 Who can access this service?